 After unboxing and setup, you probably won’t be able to do much of anything without calibrating the camera tilt, because the default values may be all wrong.
 To do this, first turn the video on by clicking “cam on.”
 Then hit “MENU” from the main controls page, then under the “settings” section, click “camera tilt settings.”

 The “max clicksteer angle” doesn’t need to be tampered with at this stage.
 The horiz/max/min angles are what you’re trying to define.
 Valid numbers range from 0-180 (corresponding to degrees of tilt of the mirror servo).
 Start by entering a value of, say, 90 in the “Test at position” box and click “go.”
-Keep repeating this process until you’ve found a more-or-less horizontal position, and maximum and minimum tilt positions that don’t quite cause the mirror to actually hit the physical limit stops.
+Keep repeating this process until you’ve found a more-or-less horizontal position, and maximum and minimum tilt positions that don’t quite cause the mirror to actually hit the physical limit stops (as a guideline, minimum is approximtely -10 from horiontal, and maximum is +20).
 Once you’re satisfied, make sure the values are in their corresponding boxes, and click “send values.”

 To access the driving settings calibration tool, click “MENU” then “driving settings.”